adjtomo/pyadjoint/docs/exp_phase.rst

 Usage
 `````

-The following code snippets illustrates the basic usage of the cross correlation
+The following code snippet illustrates the basic usage of the cross correlation
 traveltime misfit function.

 .. code:: python